 Information on Renting Property During Lockdown

 Part of the regulations for letting out a property in the UK includes a variety of home visits and contact with other workers like electricians and gas workers, as well as the tenants themselves.
 Landlords are usually required to carry out certain repairs and maintenance, which can sometimes include visits from contractors too.

-Can You Move House During Lockdown?
+What Can’t You Do During Lockdown?